ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake.md

 The issue happens when we try to cancel a subscription that is already cancelled.
 If the subscription is already cancelled we return the subscription without doing any changes, but we are not releasing the lock on the record.

 The reason is `defer` function calls `tx.Rollback()` only when there is an error.
-This would cause the lock to be held until the transaction is committed or rolled back.
+This would cause the lock to be active until the transaction commits or roll back.
 But since we are not doing any of the two things, the lock is held until the transaction times out.

-However, if the service is having high traffic, the transactions could not timeout quickly causing the code to create new connections to the database and eventually exhausting the connection pool.
+If the service is having high traffic, the transactions could not timeout.
+This will cause the code to create new connections to the database and exhausting the connection pool.

 ## Fix

 There are three ways to fix this issue at the service layer.
-To keep the post short, I have explained the other ways here.
+To keep the post short, I have explained the other ways in a different post.

-1. Release the lock in every if condition.
+1. Release the lock in every `if` condition.

 ```go
 // Error handling is omitted for brevity